Food Technology Department

-The funds from the above scheme have been utilised for the development of the three laboratories namely Microbiology, Chemistry and processing laboratory in addition to the existing laboratories.
+The funds from the above scheme have been utilized for the development of the three laboratories namely Microbiology, Chemistry and Processing laboratories in addition to the existing laboratories.

 Lecturer in Microbiology

-Area of Interest: Microbiological Quality Control of Foods, Fermentation Technology, Water Analysis & Sewage Treatment
+Area of Interest: Microbiological Quality Control of Foods, Biochemistry and Nutrition Fermentation Technology, Water Analysis & Sewage Treatment

 Ms. SONIA S. PHALDESSAI